comprobo25/comprobo25.github.io/assignments/robot_localization.md

 ## Running your own Particle Filter

 The instructions for running your particle filter are identical except for you need to use a different launch file to startup your code.
-Note that this launch file starts ``pf.py``, so if you are building on ``pf_static.py`` you should probably overwrite ``pf.py`` with your code.

 ```bash
 $ ros2 launch robot_localization test_pf.py map_yaml:=path-to-your-yaml-file